-If reservation is cancelled at any time, the camping fee will be refunded less the reservation fee ($8) and a cancellation fee ($10).
-For group and youth camping If a reservation is cancelled more than 14 days prior to arrival, the group/youth camping fee will be refunded less the reservation fee ($45) and cancellation fee ($10).
-If a group/youth reservation is cancelled 13 days or less prior to the arrival date, all paid fees will be forfeited.
+If the reservation is canceled at any time prior to your scheduled arrival, the camping fee will be refunded less the reservation fee ($8) and a cancellation fee ($10).
+For group and youth camping, the reservation fee ($45) is forfeited.

 CANCELLATIONS made within 24 hours of arrival require you to call the central reservations phone line at 602-506-2930 on weekdays or the park where your reservation is located.
 Failure to contact the park or central reservations directly will result in forfeiture of additional fees.

 For group and youth camping, a non-refundable $45 reservation fee is required and each overnight camping unit will be charged the $22.00/night semi-developed camping rate.
 A 50% discount off the per-night costs is available for youth groups (contact park for information).
 Visitors to group and youth sites that are not spending the night must pay the day-use vehicle park entrance fee.
 Park staff will provide a sign-in roster and collect camping fees upon arrival.

 Please visit the fee page for a complete listing of fees.

 Pets must be on a leash no longer than 6 ft at all times.
 Pets are not allowed in restrooms or left outside unattended (RVs included).
 Pets must not disturb other campers and park staff.
 Pet waste must be picked up and disposed of into trash containers.

 The dump station is a free service for use by registered campers.
 On occasion, the dump station may be closed due to maintenance activities.
 All black and gray water must be disposed of in the dump station.